tl-its-umich-edu/my-learning-analytics/README.md

     Set your breakpoints then run this command in the docker instance!
 Then connect to the cron configuration.
 The job will start when you attach the debugger.
     `docker exec -it student_dashboard /bin/bash -c "PTVSD_WAIT_FOR_ATTACH=True PTVSD_ENABLE=TRUE PTVSD_REMOTE_PORT=3001 ./manage_ptvsd.py runcrons --force"`

+### Running front-end tests
+`docker exec -it webpack_watcher npm test` will run the test suite for the front-end React application.
+[Jest](https://jestjs.io/) is the testing framework used.

 ## License check